The Importance of Credo in Multiagent Learning: Related Work

-The notion of separate entities working together to form a \emph{team} is observed across various organisms and levels of complexity.
+{\bf Human and Animal Teamwork:} The notion of separate entities working together to form a \emph{team} is observed across various organisms and levels of complexity.
 Animals such as ants, hyenas, and whales have also been shown to display similar teamwork characteristics which increase their outputs beyond any individual~\cite{Anderson2003TeamworkIA,Anderson2001TeamsIA}.
 Humans have been shown to evolve with an inherent bias towards teamwork and cooperation~\cite{Tomasello2013OriginsOH,Herrmann2007HumansHE}.
-This ability to cooperate is hypothesized to have significantly contributed to our development of increased intelligence and the ability to learn new complex skills~\cite{Tomasello2012TwoKS,Richerson1998EvolutionOfHuman}.
-Specifically, humans have developed elaborate systems of ``teams-of-teams" often observed in industry, military, and sports teams which must be understood by examining between-team behavior~\cite{DeChurch2010PerspectivesTW}.
+This ability to cooperate is hypothesized to have significantly contributed to our development of our intelligence and ability to learn complex skills~\cite{Tomasello2012TwoKS,Richerson1998EvolutionOfHuman}.
+Humans have developed systems of ``teams-of-teams" often observed in industry, military, and sports teams that must be understood by examining between-team behavior~\cite{DeChurch2010PerspectivesTW}.

 Multiteam Systems (MTSs)~\cite{Mathieu2001MTSs,Zaccaro2012MultiteamSA}, a sub-field of Organizational Psychology, specializes in understanding characteristics of these systems which lead to a larger well-functioning organism~\cite{Luciano2018MultiteamSA,Davison2012CoordinatedAI}.
 MTSs research relies on human user studies which often leads to conflicting results regarding the importance of component team boundary status, connections between teams, goal type, and within-team alignment~\cite{Zaccaro2020MultiteamSA}.
 A common theme across many research areas in MTSs is the idea of social identification, or how agents perceive their goals~\cite{Porck2019SocialII,Sundstrom1990WorkTA}.
 Team members may need to balance tendencies for their own personal goals with the goals of their team or the entire system~\cite{Wijnmaalen2019IntergroupBI,Carter2019BestPF}.
 Our model of credo formalizes how RL agents manage tension between different goals, partly inspired by the population structure and partially shared objectives of MTSs.